 Simpler solutions to practicing good oral hygiene at home include providing your cat with chew toys, a healthy diet of both wet and dry food, and dental treats like Greenies.

-With a few proactive measures and consistent observation, many pet owners find that they will rarely have to deal with a cat teeth cleaning.
+With a few proactive measures and consistent observation, many pet parents find that they will rarely have to deal with a cat teeth cleaning.
 If and when that time arrives, though, remember to check with your vet before you decide to start acting as dental hygienist to your cat!